al3xandr3/al3xandr3.github.io/_posts/2008-01-14-visualizing-data-processing-ruby.md

 Processing is great, has also huge potential, had a couple of troubles with 1 or 2 plugins i tried, but i end up using base distribution and that works and feels 100%.
-I look forward to do more stuff with it, its fun!
+I look forward to do more stuff with it, it is fun!

    [1]: http://al3xandr3.github.com/img/vis-visual.png
    [2]: http://al3xandr3.github.com/img/vis-mmap.png